LucaPreddi/RT1Assignment1/README.md

 ```

 ### find_silver_token() ###
-The find_silver_token function is used to study all the silver tokens that are around the robot.
-The function checks all the tokens that the robot, we can say, sees thanks to R.see() method.
-The function only takes the tokens that are closer than 3 (which is pretty close inside the enviroment) and inside the angle φ, which is -70°<φ<70°.
-Obviously, as long as we want only silver tokens, we want to have as marker_type MARKER_TOKEN_SILVER, because it's what it differentiates it from the golden ones.
+The `find_silver_token()` function is used to study all the silver tokens that are around the robot.
+The function checks all the tokens that the robot, we can say, sees thanks to `R.see()` method.
+The function only takes the tokens that are closer than 3 (which is pretty close inside the enviroment) and inside the angle `φ`, which is `-70°<φ<70°`.
+Obviously, as long as we want only silver tokens, we want to have as `marker_type` `MARKER_TOKEN_SILVER`, because it's what it differentiates it from the golden ones.
 - Arguments
   - None.
 - Returns
-  - Returns distance of the closest silver token and angle between the robot and the closest silver token.
+  - Returns distance of the closest silver token and angle between the robot and the closest silver token (`dist`, `rot_y`).
 - Code
 ```python
 def find_silver_token():